sabk18/consumer_complaint/README.md

 ## Processing

 To process the data as requested some fucntions were kept in mind:
-1. sorting the Product (alphabetically) and Year (ascending)
+1. Sorting the Product (alphabetically) and Year (ascending)
 2. Change the product name to lower case.
 3. Rounding the highest percentage to its whole number (if the decimal is between 0.5 and then round upwards to nearest whole number, if the decimal is less than 0.5 (not included) then round downwards)
-4. if a product has comma then have the product in quotation marks.
+4. If a product has comma between product names , then have the product in quotation marks in the output file.